chimericdream/worldofpannotia.com/src/_skills/use-psionic-device.md

   check: |
     You can use this skill to address a power stone (to learn what powers are encoded on it) or to activate a psionic item.
 This skill lets you use a psionic item as if you had the manifesting ability or class features of another class, as if you were a different race, or as if you were a different alignment.

-    You make _use psionic device_ checks each time you activate a device such as a dorje.
+    You make {% skill_link use-psionic-device %} checks each time you activate a device such as a dorje.
 If you are using the check to emulate an alignment or some other quality in an ongoing manner, you need to make the relevant emulation checks once per hour.

     You must consciously choose what to emulate.
 That is, you must know what you are trying to emulate when you make an emulation check.
-The DCs for various tasks involving _use psionic device_ are summarized on the table below.
+The DCs for various tasks involving {% skill_link use-psionic-device %} are summarized on the table below.

     |---
-    | _use psionic device_ DC | Task
+    | {% skill_link use-psionic-device %} DC | Task
     |-|-
     | 25 | Activate blindly
     | 25 + power level | Address a power stone